James Stephen (civil servant)

-Sir James Stephen (3 January 1789 – 14 September 1859) was the British Undersecretary of State for the Colonies from 1836 to 1847.
+Sir James Stephen (3 January 1789 – 14 September 1859) was the British Under-Secretary of State for the Colonies from 1836 to 1847.
 He made an important contribution to the Slavery Abolition Act 1833.

 Early life

 Stephen was born at Lambeth, the third son of James Stephen and brother to George Stephen (1794–1879).
 An attack of smallpox during James' infancy caused a permanent weakness of eyesight.
 He was under various schoolmasters, including John Prior Estlin and the Rev. Henry Jowett of Little Dunham, Norfolk.
 In 1806 he entered Trinity Hall, Cambridge, where he learnt as little as if he had passed the time "at the Clarendon Hotel in Bond Street."
 He took the LL.B. degree in 1812, having been called to the bar at Lincoln's Inn on 11 November 1811.
 His father, who was just leaving the bar, transferred some practice to his son, who also began to make a digest of colonial laws.
 Henry Bathurst, 3rd Earl Bathurst, who was in sympathy with the "Clapham Sect," allowed him to inspect official records for the digest, and in 1813 appointed him counsel to the Colonial Office.
 His duty was to report upon all acts of the colonial legislatures.
 The work increased, but he was also allowed to practice privately, and in a few years was making £3,000 a year, and in a fair way to the honours of the profession.